RCTV: 1990 to 2000

 In 1993, for the first time, RCTV combined cartoons with real actors in one of their productions.
 Created by Mariela Romero, the telenovela Dulce Ilusión was converted into a modern version of Cinderella.

-In 1994 and 1995, with the objective to obtain the best sharpness and resolution of colors, RCTV inaugurated the first studio that utilized video component technology.
-In 1996 upon its major on-air revamp, RCTV switched from using an analog signal to a digital signal, the first for a Venezuelan TV network.
+In 1994 and 1995, with objectives to obtain the best sharpness and resolution of colors, RCTV inaugurated the first studio that utilized component video technology.
+In 1996 upon its major on-air revamp, RCTV switched from using analog video to serial digital interface, a first for a Venezuelan TV network.

-In 1997, RCTV was the first network in Latin America that automated their informative services (from the making of its contents until its airing), in which they adopted the format DVC Pro.
+In 1997, RCTV was the first network in Latin America that automated their informative services (from the making of its contents until its airing), in which they adopted DVCPRO.

 On 4 December 1998, the testing phase began for Vale TV (Valores Educativos Televisión), a non-profit private enterprise co-owned by the Archdiocese of Caracas and the three leading private television networks in Venezuela (RCTV, Venevisión, and Televen).

-In 1999, RCTV purchased the Digital Betacam System, which allowed the use of cinematographic techniques in the illumination of outdoor shots.
+In 1999, RCTV purchased Digital Betacam cameras and decks, which allowed the use of cinematographic techniques in the illumination of outdoor shots.
 That same year, it was the first Venezuelan TV network to take part in the trials of digital television as the government originally planned to adopt the American ATSC standard.

 On 15 November 1999, RCTV had been on the air for a total of 16,000 days.